 The Bell Stratus MIPS offers cyclists incredible safety at a great price point.

-Utilizing the Bellʼs Float Fit system, the helmet retention system helps keep it snug yet comfortable on your head.
-It weighs in at only 275 grams for a size Medium.
+It sits one range below the premium Bell Zephyr which is known for its minimalist looks.
+Utilizing the Bellʼs Float Fit system, the retention system helps keep it snug yet comfortable on your head.
+It weighs in at only 275g for a size Medium.
 You won’t even feel it’s there!

-Kask Mojito X
+Kask Mojito 3

 The Kask Mojito has been around for a long time, since 2012 when Bradley Wiggins wore it en route to winning the Tour de France.